About the Midstream Natalist Ovulation Test

 Don’t use this test internally.
 For in vitro diagnostic use only.
 (In other words, if you put this test in your vagina, you’re doing it wrong.)

 Taking the test

-Lay the test on a flat surface with the result window facing up.
-Wait 10 minutes to look at your results—and make sure to read the results within 20 minutes.
+4. Lay the test on a flat surface with the result window facing up.
+Wait ten minutes to read your results.

 Reading your results